Sokal: History

 The first written mention of Sokal dates from 1377.
 In 1424, it received Magdeburg rights from Siemowit IV, Duke of Masovia, and in 1462, the town became part of Bełz Voivodeship, Lesser Poland Province.
 On August 2, 1519, following the defeat of a Polish-Lithuanian army under Hetman Konstanty Ostrogski by Crimean Tatars, the town was razed by the invaders.
-Mikolaj Sep-Szarzynski later dedicated one of his poems to this battle.
+Mikołaj Sęp Szarzyński later dedicated one of his poems to this battle.
 In 1619, Armenians in Sokal were first mentioned.

 The town remained part of Poland until the First Partition of Poland, when it was annexed by the Habsburg Empire, as part of Galicia.
 It was the capital of the Sokal district, one of the 78 Bezirkshauptmannschaften in the Austrian Galicia province (Crown land) in 1900.
 After World War I, possession of this province was disputed between Poland and Soviet Russia, until the 1921 Peace of Riga, which attributed Eastern Galicia to Poland.
 In the Second Polish Republic, Sokal was the seat of a county in Lwów Voivodeship.